STAT545-UBC-hw-2018-19/hw01-rning-wu/README.md

 I am taking stat 545/547 to learn more about data science

-Here is a fairly recent photo of me:
+Here is a fairly recent (april 2015) photo of me:

 ![photo](ray.jpeg)